Skip to content

 We have created some resources which help people think about all the different documents which could help them to be more prepared is an emergency happened or someone was admitted to hospital.

-We run online sessions which look at all the different documents which can help us prepare for the future.
+You can view a recorded session which looks at all the different documents which can help us prepare for the future.
 This includes thinking about Power of Attorney and Future Care Planning.
-We also discuss what might happen if someone is admitted to hospital including who you might meet and what conversations we may need to have.
+We also cover what might happen if someone is admitted to hospital including who you might meet and what conversations we may need to have.

 Preparing for Hospital Checklist